Roberto Lacorte: Motorsports

 Later that year the team formed a partnership with AF Corse, who campaigned Ferrari's factory entries in the GTE Pro class.
 That alliance paved the way for Cetilar Racing's switch to the GTE Am category for the 2021 season.
 Alongside Cetilar Racing's GTE Am entry, Cetilar would provide sponsorship for the AF Corse GTE Pro entries for the duration of the season.
 Lacorte ended his LMP2 program due to his disappointment with the stratification plans that would reduce the horsepower and increase the minimum weight of LMP2 competitors, alongside the lack of competitiveness the Dallara chassis offered compared to the Oreca 07.
 The team's GTE transition proved immediately fruitful, as they finished on the class podium at Spa before claiming their first class victory in WEC competition at Portimão in June.

 Ahead of the 2022 season, Cetilar Racing announced a full-season campaign in the GTD class of the IMSA SportsCar Championship, thereby temporarily ending the team's involvement in the WEC.
 While the full-season plan wouldn't pan out, the team remained in the series for the entire Michelin Endurance Cup.
 At the 12 Hours of Sebring, Lacorte and co-drivers Sernagiotto and Antonio Fuoco won the GTD class.
 For 2023, the team confirmed a return to the championship, taking part with Ferrari's new GT3 offering, the 296 GT3.

 Sailing

 Lacorte is an avid sailor, competing with his boat SuperNikka, which began development in 2013.
 In 2015, the boat competed for the first time at the 2015 edition of the 151Miglia, in which it finished second on corrected time.
 In its maiden year of competition, Lacorte piloted the boat to victory at the Maxi Yacht Rolex Cup, a feat which he repeated in 2017.
 In 2019, Lacorte was awarded the Italian Owner of the Year award at the FIV Italian Sailor of the Year awards.
 In December 2020, Lacorte announced his plans to build the first new generation foil Mini Maxi vessel, dubbed FlyingNikka, set to debut in 2022.
+It has been given the highest IRC rating in history at 3.866.

 As of April 2021, Lacorte serves as an officer of the International Maxi Association, serving as vice president of the Mini Maxi Racer category, the class in which his boat competes.